2016 Girls British Open Amateur Winner

 The first stage of the Championship includes two rounds of stroke play qualifying.
-The 64 lowest scores over the 36 holes and ties for 64th place will compete in the match play stage of the Championship.
+The 64 lowest scores over the 36 holes will compete in the match play stage of the Championship.

 Each match will consist of one round of 18 holes, including the Final.
 The Challenge Cup is awarded to the winner, while The Leven Trophy is awarded to the runner-up.